zaphosting/docs/docs/valheim-admin.md

 ## Access the Console

-The Console in Valheim can be accessed by pressing "F5" While Ingame, there you can type all Admin Commands or Cheats
+The Console in Valheim can be accessed by pressing "F5" While Ingame, there you can type all Admin Commands.

 ### Admin Commands